-Cookies lately have attracted a lot of attention and concern, particularly in the wake of the EU’s General Data Protection Regulation (GDPR) legislation going into effect–so we decided to re-examine the origin and nature of website cookies to remind users what cookies are, why they matter, and how they affect your data privacy.
+Cookies have attracted a lot of attention and concern lately–particularly in the wake of the EU’s General Data Protection Regulation (GDPR) legislation going into effect–so we decided to re-examine the origin and nature of website cookies to remind users what cookies are, why they matter, and how they affect your data privacy.

-A cookie is a small bit of textual information that is stored on a device’s hard-drive by a web server and is then sent with each future request to that website.
+A cookie is a small bit of textual information that is stored on a device’s hard-drive by a web server, which is sent again with each future request to that website.

-In addition to the data stored by the cookie, it is attached to specific domain, (e.g. www.dbswebsite.com or amazon.com), and probably has an expiration date.
-A cookie set by one domain, cannot be transmitted, used, or directly accessed by any other domain.
+In addition to storing data, the cookie is attached to a specific domain, (e.g. www.dbswebsite.com or amazon.com), and usually has an expiration date.
+A cookie set by one domain cannot be transmitted, used, or accessed directly by any other domain.

 “Session cookies” have no expiration date.
 Instead, they last only for the length of a browser “session” and are automatically deleted when the browser is closed.
-These are short term cookies, that have no real privacy concerns, and are not useful for tracking purpose.
+These are short-term cookies that have no real privacy concerns, and are not useful for tracking purposes.
 They typically contain transitory or incidental information.

 The Verdict: Good Cookie

 Other helpful uses of cookies are for remembering and personalizing information.
-For instance, on an ecommerce site, the number of items in your cart typically appears at the top of the screen.
-And as you move around the site, that information goes with you.
+For instance, on an e-commerce site, the number of items in your cart typically appears at the top of the screen; as you move around the site, that information goes with you.
 Cookies are responsible for that.
-If you leave an ecommerce site and come back days later, the items you had in your cart will likely still be there.
+If you leave an e-commerce site and come back days later, the items you had in your cart will likely still be there.
 Again, this could not work without cookies (at least, not as the internet is designed and used today).

 The Verdict: Good Cookie